usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ## Interfaces - how to use

+### Schematron harness

+InspectorXSLT was engineered to be used as a standalone XSLT, for maximum usability.
+Of course this means it can be also be embedded.
+And since Schematron is commonly deployed as an XSLT application, a full-fledged Schematron-based implementation is feasible as a possible follow-on application.

+A simple <q>wrapper</q> Schematron that calls the InspectorXSLT for you and delivers its messages in a Schematron process, is even easier to engineer, and [one has been included](testing/computer-testing.sch) here in the [`testing`](testing/) folder.

+### Shell scripts

 The tool is designed to be used standalone in an XSLT 3.0-capable processing environment, or to be embedded.
 For testing, we use a command-line XSLT engine such as Saxon (v10 or later).
 We test with Saxon-HE in order to ensure this execution dependency remains available.

 For convenience, in the testing directory are example scripts that run Saxon inside Maven to (a) produce an Inspector XSLT from a metaschema, then subsequently (b) apply this XSLT to an XML document to report issues detected in it, to delivering this report in HTML or Markdown format: